-Now maybe we can all laugh about this 20 years later.
-But think about it for a moment: what if Gene Kirkwood had found a screenwriter and his vision of a sex comedy about Reich had actually been made into a major motion picture?
+Now maybe we can all laugh about this 20 years later, but think about it for a moment: what if Gene Kirkwood had found a screenwriter, and his vision of a sex comedy about Reich had actually been made into a major motion picture?
 Think of the distortion of Reich's life and legacy that would have been disseminated to millions of moviegoers.

-And how, for generations to come, that distorted image of Reich would've supplanted the historic, medical, and scientific facts that are found in Reich's published books, articles, and research journals and bulletins.
+And how, for generations to come, that distorted image of Reich would've supplanted the historic, medical, and scientific facts that are found in Reich's own books and other writings.
 But this is precisely the major concern we should all have when we discuss a possible movie about Reich.

-Unless such a film is responsibly researched, written and produced, the damage to Reich's legacy could be significant.
-And unfortunately it's business as usual-even among the best screenwriters, producers and directors-to play fast and loose with the facts of true-life stories if they believe it will make for a better film.
-Under the twin banners of "artistic license" and "creative freedom"-together with the frequent Hollywood disclaimer that "This film is suggested or inspired by real-life events"-someone could legally produce a film in which Reich:
+Unless such a film is responsibly researched, written, and produced, the damage to Reich's legacy could be significant.
+And unfortunately it's business-as-usual-even among the best screenwriters, producers, and directors-to play fast and loose with the facts of true-life stories if they believe it will make for a better film.
+Under the twin banners of "artistic license" and "creative freedom" together with the frequent Hollywood disclaimer that "This film is suggested or inspired by real-life events" someone could legally produce a film in which Reich:

-- claims he can cure cancer - promotes the organe accumulator as a sexual device - conducts secret work for the C.I.A - uses the cloudbuster for mind-control experiments - and has clandestine meetings with President Eisenhower
+- claims he can cure cancer... - promotes the organe accumulator as a sexual device... - conducts secret work for the C.I.A... - uses the cloudbuster for mind-control experiments... - and has clandestine meetings with President Eisenhower.

-None of which are true, but all of which are stated as fact somewhere in numerous irresponsible articles, books, websites and chat rooms.
+None of which are true, but all of which are stated as fact somewhere in numerous irresponsible articles, books, websites, and chat rooms.

-Last month, ABC television ran a two-part miniseries called The Path to 9-11 in which the filmmakers willfully altered the facts, thereby distorting the historic truth about specific individuals and their involvement in specific events.

-Now if Hollywood filmmakers are capable of showing little allegiance to the facts about one of the most critical events of our lifetime, what possible allegiance to the facts could a typical Hollywood filmmaker have about an obscure man named Wilhelm Reich who died half a century ago?
+Last month, ABC television ran a two-part miniseries called "The Path to 9-11" in which the filmmakers willfully altered the facts, thereby distorting the historic truth about specific individuals and their involvement in specifics events.
+Now if Hollywood filmmakers are capable of showing little allegiance to the facts of one of the most critical events of our lifetime, what possible allegiance to the facts could a typical Hollywood filmmaker have about an obscure man named Wilhelm Reich who died half a century ago?

-Now back to 1985: once I had confirmed that there was no film about Reich being developed, I decided that in my spare time I would continue to read Reich, to research Reich, to put together a screenplay outline for myself.
-And at some point, when I had the time, to take a few months off and complete a feature-length screenplay about Reich.

-In 1991, I completed that screenplay.
+Now back to 1985: once I had confirmed that there was no film about Reich being developed, I decided that in my spare time, I would continue to read Reich, to research Reich, to put together a screenplay outline for myself.
+And, at some point, when I had the time, to take a few months off and complete a feature-length screenplay about Reich.
+And in 1991, I completed that screenplay.
 I'm not talking about Sparks of Life, I'm talking about an earlier screenplay that I wrote and spent years trying to sell.
-In fact, I brought this project to the attention of four Academy Award- winning directors: Richard Attenborough, Milos Forman, the late English director Tony Richardson, and Oliver Stone.
+In fact, I brought this project to the attention of four Academy Award-winning directors: Richard Attenborough, Milos Forman, the English director Tony Richardson, and Oliver Stone.
 As well as to producers in America and Europe.

-To make a long story short, when I failed to get a deal on that earlier screenplay, I gradually became disenchanted and disappointed with the screenplay itself.
+And later on, during questions and answers, I'd be happy to talk more about those experiences, but right now I'd to move on specifically to Sparks of Life.
+To make a long story short, when I failed to get a deal on that earlier screenplay year after year, I gradually became very disenchanted and disappointed with the screenplay itself.